 This goes back to what we talked about with key points and phrases – memorizing scripture!

 Help your kids memorize any short scriptures or stand-out verses that are easy to remember.
+Here are a few easy to remember verses to start with!

 Pick one focus verse each week.
 It just isn’t realistic to have a new verse every day for kids to memorize!
 Pick one verse for the week and repeat it daily.